310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/first_half_p2.md

 But, in reality… They’re basically just a bunch of worshippers.

-I’ve always been a sly little kid, so when I was asked to play with Kanata-san because we just so happened to be the same age…
+I’ve aaalways been a sly little kid, so when I was asked to play with Kanata-san 'cause we just so happened to be the same age…

 I could tell he wasn’t so different from me through physical contact.